parzivalhaliday/100-python-apps/filmdatabase/readme.md

 - **Get Random Movie Recommendation with IMDb Rating 8 or Above**: Provides a random movie recommendation with an IMDb rating of 8 or above.

-## Requirements

-- Python 3.x
-- No additional libraries or dependencies required.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for features or improvements, feel free to submit a pull request or open an issue.